 Drip marketing is based on drip irrigation, which is a common agricultural method.
 Crops are nourished and grown via drip irrigation, which uses a precisely measured amount of water provided in “drips” over time.

 Moreover, it is characterized by the concept of “dripping” pertinent information to clients at the right time.
-Drips, sometimes known as “touches,” are pre-planned occasions when a company contacts a customer, usually via email or other online platforms.
+Drips, sometimes known as “touches,” are pre-planned occasions when a company contacts a customer, usually via email or other online platforms like VoIP platforms using virtual phone numbers.

 When opposed to social media marketing, where success is influenced by a variety of things beyond your control, such as algorithms, a drip marketing strategy offers more control.